Two people smiling in front of a canal.Two people smiling in front of a canal.

 We're a community dedicated to beating blood cancer.
 We do this by funding research and supporting those affected.
 Since 1960, we've invested over £500 million in blood cancer research, transforming treatments and saving lives.
 The day we beat blood cancer is now in sight and our researchers are determined to finish the job.

 Every step counts this October because you’ll be helping to fund vital blood cancer research.
 Every kilometre you walk represents one person diagnosed with blood cancer, and every kilometre you walk will help us get around the world.
 So, keep sharing your challenge and together we can beat blood cancer.
+Because we know what it takes.

-How your money will make a difference
+How your fundraising for blood cancer makes a difference

 A man sitting at the table holding a blood cancer information booklet and holding his phone up with a concentrated look on his face.